Christianah18/student-grade-evaluator/README.md

-My name is Christianah Oluwafeyikemi, and my teammate is Idris ;
+My name is Christianah Oluwafeyikemi, and my teammate name is Idris ;

 we are in Group 1;